 • Except for the Canadian Charitable Registration Number field (applicable only to charitable organizations), you must complete all fields.

 E-mail your application to Allison Nichol Longtin, firstname.lastname@example.org by Monday, June 10, 2019 at 5:00PM EDT.

 • Your completed application

-Great-West Life, London Life and Canada Life have been major supporters of ABC Life Literacy Canada since 1999.
-Through their involvement with ABC Life Literacy Canada and other national literacy programs across the country, the companies are helping promote literacy and lifelong learning – key needs in helping many Canadians realize their potential at work, at home and in the community.
+Great-West Life, London Life and Canada Life, now the new Canada Life, have been major supporters of ABC Life Literacy Canada since 1999.
+Through their involvement with ABC Life Literacy Canada and other national literacy programs across the country, they are helping promote literacy and lifelong learning – key needs in helping many Canadians realize their potential at work, at home and in the community.

 As an Imagine Canada Caring Company, they’ve supported the principles of corporate citizenship and benchmarks for community investment established by Imagine Canada for more than three decades.
 In this time, they’ve contributed over $200 million in support of Canadian non-profit, charitable and community organizations.